 Then again, if the stock is a blue chip one, meaning a company that is fundamentally very strong, with great financials and a balance sheet, then even if the price is consistently falling, due to certain external reasons, it has a good chance of recovery.
 If we take the example of Tesla stock dropping or NVIDIA stock falling, it may not be such a bad idea to invest in them, since they are fundamentally strong businesses.
 So, this is a case that may give you a great return, provided you stay invested in it for the long term.

-You can always analyze the following points to gain a conviction on your choice:
+You can always analyze the following points to gain conviction in your choice:

-- Free cash flow - Funds available with the company to meet its financial obligations like payment to creditors, interest on loans, meeting daily expenses, etc. Reduction of FCF will lead to a fall in performance and share value.
+- Free cash flow - Funds available with the company to meet its financial obligations, like payment to creditors, interest on loans, meeting daily expenses, etc. The reduction of FCF will lead to a fall in performance and share value.

 - ROE - Return on equity is the return that the company generates from investments made by equity shareholders.
-Lower value indicates lack of efficiency leading to fall in share price.
+A lower value indicates a lack of efficiency, leading to a fall in share price.

 Conclusion